To protect, enhance, and educate about the Preserve

 ATTENTION!!

-On Saturday, the Friends of Matanzas Pass Preserve collaborated with the Estero Island Historic Society for a productive workday, gathering around 25-30 volunteers eager to help.
+On November 9th 2024, the Friends of Matanzas Pass Preserve collaborated with the Estero Island Historic Society for a productive workday, gathering around 25-30 volunteers eager to help.

 The team collected a truckload of horticultural debris from recent hurricanes and cleared significant trash from around the cottage and the Preserve's perimeter, enhancing the area's natural beauty.